 Fixed Deposits are also known as term deposits.
 It is one of the most popular ways to save money in India.
 It is a safe investment scheme, offers good returns, and is easy to open.
 In an FD, you invest a lump sum in your bank for a specific duration at an agreed interest rate.
 You receive the invested amount at the end of the tenure with the compound interest.

 Basically, you can put a portion of money that is lying idle in your savings account in to a fixed deposit account.
-Because fd interest rates are higher than what your bank savings account has to offer.
+Because fd rate of interest are higher than what your bank savings account has to offer.
 Even a short-term fixed deposit of a few months can help you get better returns if you have left your money in your Savings Account.

 Just like a normal FD Account, you can also park your money in tax saving FDs that have a lock-in period of only five years.
 You can easily withdraw the amount after the maturity date or it will automatically get credited into your bank savings account.